Gincat-Digital/webpack/README.md

 ### Initial configuration

-To build your project using the provided webpack configurations, run the following command:
+To build your project using the provided webpack configurations, create the following files:

 ```typescript
 // gincat-webpack.js